 I have to say that in quite a rare gesture I ended up buying a bottle of this for myself after the review sample was done.

 The incredibly evocative experience this gives along with such a fantastic overall feel leads me to the realization that this could be one of the best value Bourbons out there.
 A truly stupendous taste with such complexity and depth for a fantastic price.
 It seems too good to be true.

 There are some who say that the USA version is superior to the UK one and that the International offering just isn’t up to scratch but from what I’ve had that simply isn’t the case.

-It’s a serious, very masculine but rounded drink and one that should be taken seriously by anyone who’s interested in Bourbon.
+It’s a serious and well- rounded drink and one that should be taken seriously by anyone who’s interested in Bourbon.

 If you haven’t tried this before I would strongly suggest that the next bottle you look to buy is one of these, I certainly will be buying more and keeping it in the cabinet to give to people to try – it really is that good.